 There are also several transportation options to Wayne State.
 These resources are listed here.

 Student Preparedness Checklist

-Be sure to print and complete this checklist and leave a copy in your car and a copy at your residence.
+Be sure to print and complete the student preparedness checklist found on page 16 and leave a copy in your car and a copy at your residence.

 Important items to always have

 - Every charger you need (e.g. phone, computer, tablet, etc.)